Claudia Villafañe

-Claudia Rosana Villafañe (born January 22, 1962) is an Argentine businesswoman and producer, known for being Maradona's wife and the winner of the first MasterChef Celebrity Argentina edition.
+Claudia Rosana Villafañe (born January 22, 1962) is an Argentine businesswoman and producer, known for being Diego Maradona's wife and the winner of the first MasterChef Celebrity Argentina edition.

 Biography

 Villafañe was born in Buenos Aires, the daughter of Ana María Elía and Roque Nicolás Villafañe.
 She is known internationally for her marriage to Diego Maradona whom she met when she was 17 years old in Villa Fiorito, Buenos Aires.
 She got married in Estadio Luna Park on 7 November 1989 in a dress designed by Elsa Serrano.
 From this intense and also stormy relationship and being pregnant with her first daughter, Dalma, she learned on television that Maradona had become the father of Diego Sinagra who was born to Cristiana Sinagra.
 But Maradona denied that paternity and although justice forced him to give the boy his surname, he continued to deny it for more than thirty years.
 He denied it to his wife, to his daughters, to his own son and to any journalist who would ask.
-Villafañe then moved on with the couple and, at age two, she gave birth to her second daughter Gianinna.

 Villafañe filed for divorce from Maradona on 7 March 1998 for abandoning the home, after being married for 13 years, claiming custody of their daughters, Dalma and Gianina, who at that time were 15 and 12 years old respectively.

 In 2017, after 10 years of dating, she announced her relationship with businessman and actor Jorge Taiana.